-- A Town of Calumet provided life safety checklist for the proposed TRH shall be completed by the Operator and submitted annually with license application for approval by the Building Inspector. - (27).
-Each dwelling unit shall provide two safe, unobstructed means of egress leading to safe, open space at ground level.
+- A Town of Calumet provided life safety checklist for the proposed TRH shall be completed by the Operator and submitted annually with license application for approval by the Building Inspector. - Each dwelling unit shall provide two safe, unobstructed means of egress leading to safe, open space at ground level. - Each dwelling unit shall have functional smoke detectors as follows: One (1) in each bedroom or sleeping area, one (1) outside of the bedroom or sleeping area within twenty-one (21) feet of the bedroom(s) in the direction of egress, one per floor.
+Carbon monoxide detectors as follows: one (1) per floor if a fuel burning appliance or attached garage is present. - (29).Each dwelling unit shall provide at least one (1) UL rated 2A:10B:C fire extinguisher within the unit, which shall be maintained on an annual basis.
+If the extinguisher is not readily visible, one or more signs shall be posted indicating the location of the extinguisher. - (30).All fires and embers are to be confined and must be fully extinguished when not attended.
+Unattended fires and embers are prohibited.

-- Each dwelling unit shall have functional smoke detectors as follows: One (1) in each bedroom or sleeping area, one (1) outside of the bedroom or sleeping area within twenty-one (21) feet of the bedroom(s) in the direction of egress, one per floor.
-Carbon monoxide detectors as follows: one (1) per floor if a fuel burning appliance or attached garage is present. - Each dwelling unit shall provide at least one (1) UL rated 2A:10B:C fire extinguisher within the unit, which shall be maintained on an annual basis.
-If the extinguisher is not readily visible, one or more signs shall be posted indicating the location of the extinguisher. - All fires and embers are to be confined and must be fully extinguished when not attended.
-Unattended fires and embers are prohibited. - (31).
-No dwelling unit shall have an accessible wood or solid fuel burning stove or fireplace unless the operator provides an annual "cleaning and inspection" certificate by a certified chimney sweep professional. - Or other similar devices used for cooking, heating, or any other purpose on any balcony, deck or under any overhanging structure or be operated within ten (10) feet of any structure or property line. - Only the property's name and address may be posted.
-No other exterior signage or outdoor advertising related to the short-term rental unit is permitted unless specifically required per the Conditional Use Permit. - Name plates or other exterior signage shall not exceed four (4) square feet. - A copy of the Short-Term Rental License and if applicable, a current Property Manager License shall be displayed on the inside of the main entrance door of each Tourist Rooming House.
+(31).
+No dwelling unit shall have an accessible wood or solid fuel burning stove or fireplace unless the operator provides an annual "cleaning and inspection" certificate by a certified chimney sweep professional.

+- (32).
+No dwelling unit shall have a hibachi, gas-fired grill, charcoal grill, or other similar devices used for cooking, heating, or any other purpose on any balcony, deck or under any overhanging structure or be operated within ten (10) feet of any structure or property line. - Only the property's name and address may be posted.
+No other exterior signage or outdoor advertising related to the short-term rental unit is permitted unless specifically required per the Conditional Use Permit. - (34).
+Name plates or other exterior signage shall not exceed four (4) square feet and may be installed without obtaining a sign permit.

+See 3.12.4.J - (35).
+A copy of the Short-Term Rental License and if applicable, a current Property Manager License shall be displayed on the inside of the main entrance door of each Tourist Rooming House.
 The Operators 24/7 contact information shall also be posted at the same location.